Physician Disciplinary Actions by State

 Data Sources

-Discipline rate data is sourced from Public Citizen Health Research Group publication "Ranking of the Rate of State Medical Boards' Serious Disciplinary Actions" (HRG Publication #2235, covering 2021–2023).
+Discipline rate data is sourced from Public Citizen Health Research Group publication "Ranking of the Rate of State Medical Boards' Serious Disciplinary Actions" (HRG 2021-2023 report, covering 2021–2023).
 Physician count data is from the Federation of State Medical Boards (FSMB) Physician Data Summary Statistics 2023.
 Board contact information sourced from official state government websites.

 This is aggregate state-level statistical data, not individual physician records.
 For physician-specific license status, contact the state board directly using the links on each state page.